| Threats that Await Teenage Pedestrians on the RoadMANY people don’t seem to realize that they need to be always aware of

 while distracted by conversations on the phone, listening to a walkman and

+running across the street to catch a bus.
 The message from this is clear: these accidents would not have happened

+if young people paid more attention to the goings-on around them.
 Many of us may not also know that being mainly a "car person"

 can make us bad pedestrians.
 Here again we find a situation that impacts